WEHI-ResearchComputing/MiltonIntro/Lessons/Lesson_1.md

 # Getting help II
 * Join the slack team: https://milton-wehi.slack.com/signup
 	* This is user to user support.
-ITS do not monitor it.
+ITS do not (officially) monitor it.
 * Join the MUG mailing list.
 Send a request to research.computing@wehi.edu.au

 ---

 # Part I: Helpdesk
 * Read the Message of the Day when you login!
 * If you have
 	* problems with submitting a job
 	* need a new application or extension to an existing application installed
 	* submissions are generating unexpected errors etc.,
 	* Just have a question
 * Email helpdesk: `helpdesk@wehi.edu.au`!
-* Do not email individual sysadmins; we need consolidated records.
+* Do not email individuals; we need consolidated records.
 Please be informative about the error or issue.
+	* The system(s) you were using, e.g. unix500, batch system, etc.
+	* Provide details such as modules loaded, etc
+	* Copy and paste errors messages and commands when available
 ---

 # Part 1: Supercomputers and HPC
 * "Supercomputer" means any single computer system that has exceptional processing power for its time.
 * One popular metric (LINPACK) is the number of floating point operations per second (FLOPS) such a system can carry out (http://top500.org).
 HPC Challenge and HPCG are broader, more interesting metrics.
 * High Performance Computer (HPC) is any computer system whose architecture allows for above average performance.
-High Throughput Computing (HTC) is an architecture for maximum job completion; capability vs capacity computing.
+* High Throughput Computing (HTC) is an architecture for maximum job completion; capability vs capacity computing.
 ---

-# Part 1: Clusters and Research Computing
+# Part 1: Clusters
 * Clustered computing is when two or more computers serve a single resource.
 This improves performance and provides redundancy in case of failure system.
 Typically commodity systems with a high-speed local network.
 * Research computing refers to the concepts and software applications used by the scientific community to aid research.
 It does not necessarily equate with high performance computing, or the use of clusters.
 It is whatever researchers use and do.
 Not issues of producibility and environments.
 ---